 In conclusion, 30-year fixed rates are falling to below 3.875% APR.
 In many cases now, taking cash out in a first mortgage refinance is more attractive compared to doing it via HELOC.

-I’m happy to sort through the variables to help you decide which route is best when you’re choosing a HELOC or refinance of your principal mortgage.
-I have the pulse on changing rates and conditions, and I love helping my clients make the best choices in this market.
+I’m happy to sort through the variables to help you decide which route suits your needs when you’re choosing a HELOC or refinance of your principal mortgage.
+I have the pulse on changing rates and conditions, and I love helping my clients make the right choices in this market.